ihsoft/TimberbornModsUnity/Assets/CategoryButton/StaticFiles/ThunderstorePackage/README.md

 In case you experience problems, message me in the modding channel of the the [Timberborn discord](https://discord.gg/mfbBF4cWpX) or message me directly (Tobbert#1607).
 I will try to fix it as soon as possible. :D

 ## Changelog

+### 1.4.1 - 16.12.2022

+- Fixed to now work with Game version v0.3.4.3.

+### 1.4.0 - 2.12.2022

+- Added the ability to add Planting buttons as part of a CategoryButton.
+- Now disables any Group Button that doesn't have any buttons anymore.
+- Fixed a bug that prevented the Bridge Category to be overwritten.

 ### 1.3.0 - 26.11.2022